Santiago de Liniers, 1st Count of Buenos Aires: Counterrevolution and execution

 The governor of Córdoba, Juan Antonio Gutiérrez de la Concha, called for a meeting of the social elite of Córdoba, Liniers included, in order to discuss reactions towards the Primera Junta.
-At this time, Liniers's father-in-law, Martín de Sarratea, wrote a letter to ask him to stay away from the counterrevolution, which he refused in the name of honor and respect to his word.
+At this time, Liniers's father-in-law, Martín de Sarratea, wrote a letter to ask him to stay away from the counterrevolution, which he refused in the name of honour and respect to his word.

 The Córdoba Cabildo gave recognition instead to the Regency Council of Cádiz, and Cisneros secretly gave authorization to Liniers to raise the viceroyalty against the Junta.
 Liniers wrote to other Royalist leaders, trying to organize the forces to fight against Buenos Aires.
 The Junta decided that, among the many enemies that could threaten it, Córdoba was the most dangerous, so an army led by Ortiz de Ocampo was sent to fight against it.
 However, there was no fighting: the counterrevolutionary army was severely damaged by espionage, desertions, and sabotage.
 The mere proximity of the troops from Buenos Aires caused the complete dispersion of the army gathered by Liniers.
 Liniers and the other top personnel of the counterrevolution tried to flee in multiple directions, but Ocampo captured them all.

 Ocampo refused to execute the prisoners, aware of their popularity, so he delivered them to Buenos Aires as prisoners instead.
 The Junta feared the effect that the entry of Liniers into the city might have, so Juan José Castelli was sent, with orders to replace Ocampo and execute the prisoners.
 The execution took place at Cabeza de Tigre, on the border between Santa Fe and Córdoba.